cloudevents/spec/discovery/spec.md

 ]
 ```

-#### `POST /services/{id}`
+#### `PUT /services/{id}`

 This MUST update the collection of Services in the Discovery Endpoint to
-contain the Service in the request or fail.
+contain the Service in the request.
 If the Service identified in the
 request exists it MUST be completely replaced by the Service definition in the
 request.
+If the Service does not exist then a new Service MUST be created.

 The body of the request message MUST contain a Service with an `id`
 attribute matching the `{id}` in the path.

 The `epoch` attribute of the Service MAY be omitted.
 In such cases the
 discovery endpoint MUST assign an appropriate value to the `epoch`.
 An
 appropriate `epoch` MUST be greater than the any existing `epoch` for a service
 with the same `id`.
 If an `epoch` is given in the request it MUST be greater
 than the `epoch` of any existing Service of the same `id` or the request MUST
 fail.

 The follow responses are defined by this specification:
 - `200 OK` if Service collection was updated.
   - The HTTP Response Body MUST include the Service values resulting from the
     successful processing of the request.
 The response MAY include attributes
     and values which were added by the Discovery Endpoint.
 - `400 Bad Request` if the `id` in the path and body are not the same or some
   other constraint failure is found